surniaulula/wpsso/readme.txt

 	* None.
 * **Improvements**
 	* Added an informational message when selecting the Schema FAQPage, QAPage, or Question type.
+	* Added a "Copy notifications to clipboard." link under the SSO notifications list.
 * **Bugfixes**
 	* None.
 * **Developer Notes**